Git4SoDanca/odoo/doc/reference/javascript_reference.rst

 - many2one (FieldMany2One)
     Default widget for many2one fields.

-    - Supported field types: *many2one*
+    - Supported field types: *selection, many2one*

     Attributes: